While you might not class the family of Fiat 500 cars as adventurous, this new Fiat 500X is worth a closer look.

-The Fiat 500X certainly has a strong sporty logo on the tailgate and the brand has pushed the X messaging hard, calling it the ‘neXt generation crossover’, with crossover meaning the segment they’re launching this into.
-While it isn’t a 4×4, the style updates give it a rugged look and it’s the kind of car that’s within reach of us all; something that parks easily and is capable of being loaded up kit to get us somewhere.
+The Fiat 500X has a sporty logo on the tailgate and the brand has pushed the X messaging hard, calling it the ‘neXt generation crossover’.
+While it isn’t a 4×4, the style updates give it a rugged look and it’s the kind of car that’s within reach of us all; something that is easy to park and load up with kit.
 With two new turbo-charged petrol engines on offer, a 1.0 litre and a 1.3 litre, which give plenty of poke, this is a car that isn’t going to cost you a fortune in fuel to run.

 Car manufacturers are always listening to the market to try and understand what drives our decisions to buy a car and with the Fiat 500X, they’ve created a vehicle that can hold its own in the city, but can also let us escape and get outta town for an adventure.
 It’s fair to say after I spent a day driving around the Mendip Hills, I’d say Fiat has done the job very nicely.

 I drove the Cross Plus version, the most adventurous version out of the three on offer (the other two are called the Urban and the City Cross).
 The additions that make the Cross Plus version different are that it comes with LED headlights, front fog lights,18-inch wheels and built-in roof bars so that you can carry bikes, skis, snowboards or an extra luggage compartment.
 Inside there’s TomTom navigation, along with a rear parking camera and a dusk sensor that automatically switches on the headlights for you.